scalablegs/compass-scalablegs-plugin/README.md

 ##Create a Scalablegs-based Compass Project

-    compass create -r scalablegs my_project --using scalablegs
+    compass create -r scalable my_project --using scalable

 Or, If you prefer to use Sass's indentation based syntax:

-    compass create -r scalablegs my_project --using scalablegs --syntax sass
+    compass create -r scalable my_project --using scalable --syntax sass

-Then edit your `scalablegs.sass` accordingly.
+Then edit your `scalable.sass` accordingly.

 # Customising your Grid System

 This plugin uses the following configuration variables:

-* `$scalablegs-columns` (default: 20) controls the default number of grid columns
+* `$scalable-columns` (default: 20) controls the default number of grid columns
-* `$scalablegs-grid-min-width` (default: 26em - with the assumption of a 12px body font size) controls the default minimum site width
+* `$scalable-grid-min-width` (default: 26em - with the assumption of a 12px body font size) controls the default minimum site width
-* `$scalablegs-grid-max-width` (default: 82em - with the assumption of a 12px body font size) controls the default maximum site width
+* `$scalable-grid-max-width` (default: 82em - with the assumption of a 12px body font size) controls the default maximum site width
-* `$scalablegs-gutter-width` (default: 2%) controls the default gutter width
+* `$scalable-gutter-width` (default: 2%) controls the default gutter width

 All of the mixins included with this plugin use these configuration variables as defaults if the corresponding argument is omitted from a mixin call.